hpcaitech/Open-Sora/README.md

 ## 📰 News

-- **[2025.03.17]** 🔥 We released **Open-Sora 2.0** (11B). with MMDiT structure and optimized for image-to-video generation, the model generates high quality of videos (t2v, i2v, t2i2v) with 256x256 and 768x768 resolution.
+- **[2025.03.17]** 🔥 We released **Open-Sora 2.0** (11B).
+With MMDiT structure and optimized for image-to-video generation, the model generates high quality of videos (t2v, i2v, t2i2v) with 256x256 and 768x768 resolution.
 An attempt to adapt for a high-compression autoencoder is also presented. 😚 All training codes are released! [[report]]()
 - **[2025.02.20]** 🔥 We released **Open-Sora 1.3** (1B).
 With the upgraded VAE and Transformer architecture, the quality of our generated videos has been greatly improved 🚀. [[checkpoints]](#open-sora-13-model-weights) [[report]](/docs/report_04.md) [[demo]](https://huggingface.co/spaces/hpcai-tech/open-sora)
 - **[2024.12.23]** The development cost of video generation models has saved by 50%!
 Open-source solutions are now available with H200 GPU vouchers. [[blog]](https://company.hpc-ai.com/blog/the-development-cost-of-video-generation-models-has-saved-by-50-open-source-solutions-are-now-available-with-h200-gpu-vouchers) [[code]](https://github.com/hpcaitech/Open-Sora/blob/main/scripts/train.py) [[vouchers]](https://colossalai.org/zh-Hans/docs/get_started/bonus/)
 - **[2024.06.17]** We released **Open-Sora 1.2**, which includes **3D-VAE**, **rectified flow**, and **score condition**.
 The video quality is greatly improved. [[checkpoints]](#open-sora-12-model-weights) [[report]](/docs/report_03.md) [[arxiv]](https://arxiv.org/abs/2412.20404)